benny1611/OpenTextProjector/README.md

 There are lots of programs to project text on screen out there, but none offered the possibility to control the monitor remotely (at least none that I could find).
 This program lets you show text on the screen of a computer via TCP-Socket.
 The program gets a JSON obect with information about the text, and the monitor and it just shows the desired text on the desired monitor.
 I had this project idea for church, when I had to show verses and lyrics while doing a live streaming.
 This project gives you the posibility to share the work with someone else as they can change the lyrics/verses via phone.

 **ATTENTION**: This project is only the backend, meaning it has no user interface, it just shows the text on the screen.
-We are currently working on a web intreface for this project.
+I am currently working on a web intreface for this project.

 The goal of this project is to have a program that can show text on screen and be able to take commands from a TCP socket, also it is desired to have a RTSP/RTMP server to stream the text for a streaming software (like OBS).